-The U.S. and Germany pledged Wednesday to provide Ukraine with the modern weapons that it has always wanted to use for taking down aircrafts and taking out artillery as Russian forces advanced on the capture of a crucial city in eastern.
+The U.S. and Germany pledged Wednesday to provide Ukraine with the modern weapons that it has always wanted to use for taking down aircraft and taking out artillery as Russian forces advanced on the capture of a crucial city in the eastern.

 Germany announced that it will supply Ukraine with the most up-to-date anti-aircraft missiles as well as radar systems, and the U.S. has announced that it will supply four advanced medium-range rocket systems, as well as ammunition.